Marciolandim/Marciolandim/README.md

 - 👋 Hi, I’m @Marciolandim
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and learning new things
 - 🌱 I’m currently learning all
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...